artemgoncarov/artemgoncarov/README.md

 ###

 <p align="left">I'm 15 y.o.
-Ml-engineer and Data Scientist from Russia, Novosibirsk.
+ML-engineer and Data Scientist from Russia, Novosibirsk.
 I have been actively involved in ML, Data Analysis and NLP for 1 year.</p>

 ###